analyticsworld1/2025_AI_Agents/pydantic-ai-mcp-agent/README.md

 If you want to very quickly integrate MCP servers into your own Pydantic AI agents, just follow these simple steps:

-1. Copy `mcp_client.py` from this repo into your own project
+1. Copy `mcp_client.py` from this repo into your own project.

 2. Install the necessary dependencies: